AI for the Life Sciences

 Part I: Foundations (this part)

-Part II: Molecular AI
+Part II: Molecular Discovery and Design

-Part IV: Cellular and Systems Biology
+Part IV: Organismal and Environmental Biology

-Part V: Engineering and Automation
+Part V: Therapeutic Discovery and Translation

-Part VI: Practice and Governance
+Part VI: Research Systems, Practice, and Governance

 The Infrastructure Layer